Marine Corps Marathon: MCM Finish Festival

-Runners celebrate MCM and MCM10K finishes in the post-event Finish Festival located in Rosslyn, VA.
+Runners celebrate MCM and MCM10K finishes in the post-event Finish Festival located in Rosslyn, Virginia.
 Runners, spectators, and the community are welcome to enjoy food, including a Restaurant Row that includes several Rosslyn eateries, live music, sponsor displays, entertainment and giveaways.

 Essential runner services are also located in the Finish Festival, to include Family Link Up, Info/Medical Tent, Massage, UPS Baggage Claim, and the Michelob Ultra Beer Garden.
-Transportation from the Finish Festival includes shuttles to Crystal City, Metro access at the Rosslyn station and taxi service.
+Transportation from the Finish Festival includes shuttles to Crystal City, Virginia, Metro access at the Rosslyn station, and taxi service.

 MCM Kids Run

 The MCM Kids Run is a 1 mi event held annually the day before the MCM.
 Children ages 5 through 12 are eligible to participate in the fun run located in the Pentagon North Parking Lot.
 Once children have completed the run, they can visit Camp Miles, a festival area with healthy activities and games promoting physical fitness.

 School groups participating in the MCM Kids Run compete for a Healthy School Award.
 This award is based on student participation and is awarded to the top five schools with the most runners.
 Winning schools receive a donation to their physical education department presented by MCM partner Sodexo.